weipin/CCTContactsReader/README.md

     [reader obtainDataFromAddressbook:propertyKeys];
 ```

-- Delegate method `contactsReader:didObtainData:authorizationStatus:authorizationStatus:error:` is *required*.
+- Delegate method `contactsReader:didObtainData:authorizationStatus:error:` is *required*.
 You can use this method to access the objects obtained from database, and check access authorization status and errors.

 - Delegate method `contactsReader:didGetAddressbook:` is *optional*.
 In the case that you want to process the database by yourself, you can find the addressbook(`ABAddressBookRef`) in this method.
 CCTContactsReader will create and release the addressbook for you.
 Also, `contactsReader:didGetAddressbook:` will only be called if everything goes well -- user grants your app access to the contact data, no error happens, etc. The idea is, by letting the CCTContactsReader do the dirty work, you can focus on the task of getting data.